My cat has a lengthy history of bringing me "gifts."

 and the detector on the post on the right side of the platform.

-The beam crosses the top landing diagonally to insure she can't be anywhere
+The beam crosses the top landing diagonally to insure she can't be up there

 An old Logitech C270 webcam currently clamped in place (top right corner of picture)

-watches both the vicinity of the cellar door and the top landing
+watches the vicinity of the basement door (below).

-motion in the red region triggers door closure.
+Motion in the red region triggers door closure; motion in the

 If "Motion-triggered door closure" is enabled within catvalve,